-Following a number of studies recognising that poor payment practices were still endemic, the Government Construction Board decided in 2009 to introduce Project Bank Accounts (PBAs) across Public Sector infrastructure projects ‘unless there are compelling reasons not to do so’.
-Rather than make payments in a traditional linear fashion (i.e. client pays tier one who pays tier 2 etc.), PBAs are designed to make simultaneous payments to all levels of the supply chain through a specific ring fenced bank account set up for a given scheme.
-This ensures security and certainty of payment and help drives efficiencies that can ultimately be passed to the client as a result of reduced financing requirements.
+Following a number of studies recognising that poor payment practices were still endemic, the Government Construction Board decided in 2009 to introduce Project Bank Accounts (PBAs) across public sector infrastructure projects ‘unless there are compelling reasons not to do so’.
+Rather than make payments in a traditional linear fashion (i.e. the client pays tier 1, who pays tier 2, etc.), PBAs are designed to make simultaneous payments to all levels of the supply chain through a specific ring-fenced bank account set up for a given scheme.
+This ensures security and certainty of payment, and helps drive efficiencies that can ultimately be passed to the client as a result of reduced financing requirements.

 In 2019 the UK government policy remains that PBAs must be used across infrastructure projects unless there are compelling reasons not to do so.
 Interpretation of this policy varies between devolved administrations, government departments and local authorities.
 For instance, many bodies apply a de-minimis contract value, differing policies in relation to tiers of the supply chain that can benefit from a PBA, as well as whether to apply what is known as the single or joint authority approach.